radixdlt/community-scrypto-examples/defi/liquidity_pool_dao/README.md

 The voting period is currently 10 epoch.
 Again, the choice of using 10 epoch is for demonstration purposes only.
 During the voting period, participants may select a vote of either 'Yes', 'No', or 'No with veto'.
 Voters may change their vote at any time before the voting period ends.

-There are four criteria to passing a proposal:
+There are five criterias to passing a proposal:
 1. A minimum deposit of 500 XRD is required for the proposal to enter the voting period.
 2. The deposit must be reached within 5 epochs.
 3. A minimum of 30% of the protocol's voting power (quorum) is required to participate to make the proposal valid.